Mostly Dead

 Because it does.

-just smile, lean in, and say,
+smile, lean in close, and say:

-"Woo-hoo-hoo!
-Look who knows so much!"
+"Woo-hoo-hoo.
+Look who knows so much."

 Then shut the coffin.